matomo-org/plugin-VisitorGenerator/README.md

 ### Usage

 #### UI
-The plugin adds a new item to the Piwik admin UI visible only for users having Super User access under the section "Diagnostic".
+The plugin adds a new item to the Piwik admin UI visible only for users having Super User access under the section "Development".
 There you can select a site and for how many days in the past you want to generate new visits.

 #### CLI
 It also adds the following commands to the [Piwik CLI tool](http://developer.piwik.org/guides/piwik-on-the-command-line):